-- All direct debit agreements must be approved and signed by school council prior to implementation. - The school council requires all suppliers to provide tax invoices/statements to the school prior to direct debiting any funds from the school's account - A direct debit facility allows an external source i.e., VicSuper (staff superannuation payments), Dell (student computer leasing payments) and Westpac (purchasing card payments), to a pre-arranged amount of funds from the school's official account on a pre-arranged date.
+- All direct debit agreements must be approved and signed by school council prior to implementation. - The school council requires all suppliers to provide tax invoices/statements to the school prior to direct debiting any funds from the school's account. - A direct debit facility allows an external source ie., Aware Super (local staff superannuation payments), Westpac (purchasing card payments) and Dandy (GPSC online reviews support) a pre-arranged amount of funds from the school's official account on a pre-arranged date.
 Any such payments will be authorised as appropriate and required. - Gladstone Park Secondary College will ensure adequate funds are available in the Official Account for the "sweep" of funds to the supplier.